Sun 6 Sep 2015

 Zhang Huoding will be performing the “Unicorn Purse” opera (《锁麟囊》Suo Lin Nang) in New York City next month (2015/09).
 Details in the previous post.

-I thought it would be a good moment to present a quick update of a post I originally made 4 years ago, my number Top Pick of this blog, greatly improved along the way by Fern of the Ear Candy blog who added her translation of this entire opera in English (!), certainly one of the nicest things anyone has ever done for me and for which I will be eternally grateful.
+I thought it would be a good moment to present a quick update of a post I originally made 4 years ago, my all-time Number One Top Pick of this blog, greatly improved along the way by Fern of the Ear Candy blog who provided me with her translation of this entire opera in English (!), certainly one of the nicest things anyone has ever done for me and for which I will be eternally grateful.
 Below you will find download links for videos of a complete performance of one of this opera, which she will be performing on this side of the globe next month.

 I have said it before, and it is true: this opera changed my life.
 It turned a casual interest into an undying intellectual and emotional passion that has manifested itself by this blog.